DeekshaKotian27/BookManagementUI/README.md

 The application uses React hooks like useState and useEffect for managing local state and side effects.
 Routing is handled by React Router, and form data is managed with controlled components.

 - Validation and Error Handling:
 Forms include basic validation and error handling, ensuring that users provide correct information before submitting data.
+Error Handling of the different types of API Errors through error messages.

 - Integration with Backend:
 The frontend interacts with a backend API ( built using .NET:[Book Management API](https://github.com/DeekshaKotian27/BookManagementAPI)) to fetch and manipulate data related to books, authors, etc.

 - Authentication:
-Uses API Key Authentication passing in the header to authenticate the API endpoints.
+Uses API Key Authentication and JWT Bearer Authentication passing in the header to authenticate the API endpoints.

 ## Getting Started with Create React App